- Studio Z worked with two different homeowners to design three different additions for the same home.

-Studio Z first worked on this 1938 Cape Cod in 2002, when the previous owners were expecting their first child.
-They hired Studio Z to convert an existing attic space over the garage into a child’s bedroom.
-Studio Z had to work to find creative ways to insulate this space so that it would be comfortable, as the roof structure was only 2 x 6s and didn’t allow much room for insulation.
-To address this, Studio Z designed a new roof constructed from structural insulated panels to lay over the existing attic rafters.
+Studio Z first worked on this 1938 Cape Cod in 2002, when the previous owners were expecting their first child and hired Studio Z to convert an existing attic space over the garage into a child’s bedroom.
 The new room was designed with a dormer on the front of the roof to match the three existing dormers, and a shed dormer on the back to provide high windows, giving additional light and ventilation.
 A triple window was designed for the existing gable end.
 The existing small bedroom outside the attic was converted into a hallway with a home office nook.
-Unfortunately, the baby was born with physical challenges that made it impossible for him to use the attic bedroom.

 The owners contacted Studio Z again in 2007 to design an addition to the kitchen and a carport to provide protection from the rain as their son entered and exited their van using his wheelchair.
 They decided not to add to the kitchen, but they built the carport.
 Studio Z was able to assist the owners in obtaining a zoning variance that allowed the carport to be built a few feet into what was intended to be the home’s front yard.

-In 2011, the family decided to sell the home and find a home that was more suitable for their son.
-They provided copies of the plans that Studio Z created to the new owner, who contacted Studio Z to design a master suite addition on the second floor above an existing family room space and behind the attic bedroom Studio Z designed in 2002.
+In 2011, the family decided to move and provided copies of the plans that Studio Z created to the new owner, who contacted Studio Z to design a master suite addition on the second floor above an existing family room space and behind the attic bedroom Studio Z designed in 2002.